calendar tag arrow download print

 Analysis

-The increasing trend in the share of female PhD's since 1991 is reflected in all clusters.
-The medical cluster is in 2022 the cluster with the largest share of female PhD's (62.6%), followed by social studies (53.6%).
+The increasing trend in the share of female PhD graduates is reflected in all clusters since 1991.
+In 2024 the medical cluster has the largest share of female PhD's (64.1%), followed by the social cluster (54.0%).
 In 2006, the share of women already surpassed the share of men among new doctorate holders in the medical cluster.
 Since 2014, over half the PhD degrees in the social sciences is obtained by women.
-Despite substantial growth since 1991 in the share of PhD's obtained by women in the sciences cluster, the share lags behind.
+Despite substantial growth in the share of PhD's obtained by women in the sciences cluster since 1991, this share lags behind compared to other clusters.